pierwill/OpenChicago/_sources/guide/introduction.rst.txt

 Introduction
 ============

-Readable, attractive documentation is essential to everything from usablility and maintainability to security.
+Having readable, attractive documentation that people *want* to read is essential to everything from usablility and maintainability to security.
-Programmers are writers, whether they know it or not.
+And programmers are writers, whether they know it or not.
 From creating maintainable code, to writing comments and docstrings, coding *is* writing.
-Documentation should be a chance for programmers and their collaborations to further communicate with users.
+Making documentation should be a chance for programmers and their teams to further their projects' goals.

 This guide aims to help maintainers of documentation with a set of recommendations for both technical elements and natural language (currently, English) grammar, style, and usage.
 The more existing documentation is revised to according to this style guide, the easier writing good documentation becomes.